June 21 2022 0Comment

 Five Reasons Why Security Managers Fail

-Before I go into these, it is important to point out that although these factors seem to be the common denominator in the failing of many security managers, they are by no means the only reasons.
+Over the past thirty years, I’ve dealt extensively with security and risk managers.
+For the most part, I’ve found them to be dedicated and hardworking individuals.
+Why is it then that a large percentage of these professionals ultimately fail in their job function?Having spent countless investigation and consulting hours working with the heads of security and risk — in both large corporates and smaller, less structured businesses — I have seen far too many good men and women break down with frustration.
+Many of these security professionals are long-standing friends of mine, and I’ve spent enough social moments with most of them to have heard their stories and experiences that have led to resignations, burnout, and complete loss of desire.As a result, I have come to realise that almost all these individuals failed in their jobs because of five main reasons.Before I go into these, it is important to point out that although these factors seem to be the common denominator in the failure of many security managers, they are by no means the only reasons.
 Sometimes people are just not cut out for one of the most demanding and emotionally challenging jobs in South Africa.
-Security management is certainly not for the faint hearted.
-Nor is it a job to take simply to grab a pay cheque at month end.
-This approach will almost always end in dismissal or resignation.
-The role of a risk manager, security manager… call it what you will, is not a job – it is, in fact, a calling.
+Security management is certainly not for the faint-hearted, nor is it a job to take simply for a pay cheque at month end.
+The role of a risk or security manager is not just a job — it is, in fact, a calling.

-1. Poor match making.
+1. Poor Matchmaking

 1. Versatility